 Climate zone: The northern part of Italy is located in the temperate climatic zone, while the southern part is subtropical.

 The climate in Italy widely corresponds to the German weather conditions.
 It is cold, wet and a few beautiful summer months are also happening.
 A beach holiday can be enjoyed in the warmer season with water temperatures up to 25 degrees.
-Due to the warmer temperatures the best time for traveling is from June to September.
+Due to the warmer temperatures the best time for traveling is from June to August.
 Nearly unattractive for tourists are the cold months from November to March.
 Days with heavy rain and large amounts of precipitation are from May to July.

 › Duration of daylight and sunshine in Italy